Zoeybiulala/AlgoProject/README.md

 i.e.:
 1. check bmc_data to find the record.txt file and ensure it is empty
-2. ensure you are in the right directory, i,e, no-location-constraint,
+2. ensure you are in the right directory, i,e, with-location-constraint,
 3. type sh run_main.sh

 To get a overall report, you will need to run readRecord.py.